 Studio photographers will appreciate that the Sony A7R III (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A6300 and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the A6300 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The A6300 was replaced by the Sony A6500, while the A7R III was followed by the Sony A7R IV.
 Further information on the features and operation of the A6300 and A7R III can be found, respectively, in the Sony A6300 Manual (free pdf) or the online Sony A7R III Manual.

 So what conclusions can be drawn?
 Is the Sony A6300 better than the Sony A7R III or vice versa?
 The listing below highlights the relative strengths of the two models.